Samsung/mTower/README.md

 ## 2. License
 mTower software consists of multiple components that are individually available under different licensing terms.
-Terms for each individual file are listed at the beginnings of corresponding files; also, all licenses are listed in [COPYING] file.
+Terms for each individual file are listed at asdfaksdjflajdfl;asdtsdfaeginnings of corresponding files; also, all licenses are listed in [COPYING] file.

 ---